jreyesr/gmail_sign_attachments/README.md

 The signatures are useless if the email recipients don't verify them.
 This is the job of the companion webpage, which is contained on the `docs` folder (just because Github Pages wants to serve files located either at the root of the repository or on a `docs` directory.
 This webpage should prompt the user to upload a file and its signature, verify the signature against the file using a (currently hard-coded) public key, and show the user a big PASS/FAIL message.
 The public key can be safely hardcoded, because it's... well... public.

 My own implementation is hosted on Github Pages, since it comes for free with the repo!
-The verification webpage is extremely simple: a single HTML file with some JS.
+The verification webpage is extremely simple: a single HTML file, some JS and some CDN links for Vue and Vuetify.
 Therefore, it should be hostable virtually anywhere.

-Before deployment, you should edit `docs/credentials.js` to contain your own public key.
-The one that is currently included is useless without the private key, which I will NOT commit to the repo :)
+Before deployment, you should rename `docs/credentials.js.example` to `docs/credentials.js` and edit it to contain your own public key and name.
+The key on `docs/credentials.js.example` is not a valid key, and the one that was included on previous versions of the code was (and still is) useless without the matching private key, which I will NOT ever commit to the repo :)

 ## Cryptography (safely skippable if uninterested/inexperienced)